 - ½ cup all-purpose flour

 - Sprinkle the turkey pieces with salt & pepper.
 In a large Dutch oven or large saucepan, heat oil over MED-HIGH heat.
 Brown the turkey pieces 3-5 minutes on each side then add the carrots, celery and onion.
-(If necessary, add 1-tablespoon oil.)
 Cook another 5 minutes, turning once, until vegetables have begun to caramelize and have some golden brown color.
 Turn heat to LOW, cover and cook for 15-20 minutes.
 Stir every 5 minutes.

-- Scrape the pan, while lowly adding the sherry, to deglaze the pan.
-Continue scraping the pan while adding the chicken broth, stir continuously until all broth has been added.
+- Scrape the pan, while slowly adding the sherry or wine, to deglaze the pan.
+Continue scraping the pan while adding all except 2 cups of the chicken broth, stir continuously until broth has been added.

 - Add herbs, turn heat to HIGH and bring broth to a boil.
 Reduce the heat to LOW and simmer, uncovered, for 30 minutes.
 Skim excess foam off the surface as needed.

 - Pour broth through a fine-mesh strainer over a large heat-resistant bowl.
 Shred the turkey meat from the bones, and reserve ¼-½ the meat for the gravy.
 Freeze the remaining meat, in a freezer bag, for later use.

 - To make the roux, melt butter in a medium saucepan over MED-LOW heat and whisk in flour.
 Cook, stirring continuously, until the flour mixture is fragrant and nutty brown, 10-15 minutes.

 - While roux is cooking, pour the reserved broth back into the large saucepan and add the shredded turkey.
 Bring broth to a simmer.